ismaelpereira/soccer-service/README.md

 ## Needed Tasks

 ### Backend
+- [ ] Create a table to save teams
+- [ ] Create a function to divide teams equally
+- [ ] Create a route to return match math data and teams data
-- [ ] Create a function to save player statistics and return the overall
+- [X] Create a function to save player statistics and return the overall
 - [X] Create a domain to create a match and add players
-- [ ] Create a function to add statistics to the match
+- [X] Create a function to add statistics to the match
 - [ ] Add unit tests
 - [ ] Adicionar e2e tests